 When the wounds are too deep for reconciliation and the only alternative is divorce, you must care for yourself, both emotionally and financially.
 If you’re

-Why Can’t An Attorney Tell Me What’s Going To Happen With My Case On The Phone?
+Why Can’t An Attorney Tell Me What’s Going To Happen On The Phone?

 Seeking Clarity It’s an everyday occurrence at most law firms.
-The phone rings from a potential client with an urgent question.
-They may have just
+The phone rings with a potential client’s urgent question.
+They may have just found out that

 Don’t Let Your Divorce Take Over Your Life

-A Divorce is an Emotional Rollercoaster Going through a divorce can be one of the hardest experiences any person can go through.
+A Divorce Can Consume Many Individuals Going through a divorce can be one of the hardest experiences any person can go through.
 It gets scary

 The Power of Confidence in Divorce